 'As if by Magic'.
-My new short story in Knock Three Times, an anthology of new fairy tales (Real Press).
+My new short story is published in Knock Three Times, an anthology of new fairy tales (Real Press).
 Autumn 2019.

 'My Words are Buried Deep'.
-A review of collections by Jane Yeh, Julia Copus and J.O.Morgan in Poetry London Autumn 2019: Issue 94.
+A review of collections by Jane Yeh, Julia Copus and J.O.Morgan in Poetry London Issue 94, Autumn 2019.

 Feral reviewed by Suzannah V. Evans in The Times Literary Supplement: 'The vivid, intricate poems in Kate Potts's Feral thrill with appetite.'
 September 2019.

 Feral reviewed by Jonathan Edwards in Poetry Wales 55.1: 'All in all, these poems are a towering linguistic achievement.
 To read Feral for a while is to find it bamboozling and beautiful, to want to read it for longer.
 Once that's done, the only response is to consider it a masterpiece, and to feel that everyone who cares about language should read it.'
 Summer 2019.

-Koestler Voices: New Poetry from Prisons Vol.2, the prison poetry anthology I edited for Koestler Arts, is now available to buy from Koestler Arts.
+Koestler Voices: New Poetry from Prisons Vol. 2, the prison poetry anthology I edited for Koestler Arts, is now available to buy.
 With a foreword by George The Poet.

 Feral reviewed by Dzifa Benson in Poetry London Issue 93: 'The poetry performs acrobatic feats, morphing and transmogrifying between the animate and inanimate, slipping and sliding between the intellect and emotion, teetering and tumbling between civilisation and something altogether more atavistic.'

 The Two of Us: Interview with Naomi Woddis on Reel Rebels Radio.
 July 2019.

 I'm doing a reading and taking part in the 'Female Futures' panel discussion at Surrey New Writers Festival, University of Surrey.
 Saturday 8 June 2019.